rafacelente/bolt/README.md

 # bolt

-This repository contains the training code for Bolt's journey of learning to walk.
+This repository contains the training code for Bolt's journey of learning to walk using Deep Reinforcement Learning.

+This project was done by the following students during ISAE-SUPAERO's PIE.
+The full report (in french) can be found on `docs/`.

 ![Bolts walking](./docs/images/bolts_walking.png)